Mufasa91/Mod5Challenge_Work-Scheduler/README.md

 WHEN I refresh the page
 THEN the saved events persist
 ```
-I've added more "personality" to make it more exciting to use!
+I've added more "personality" to make it more exciting to use as well as a live time!

 ## Screenshot
 ![screenshot](./Mod5Challenge_Work-Scheduler.png)